Albuquerque Truck Accident Lawyer

 - T-bone accidents: A “T-bone” truck accident happens when the front end of one vehicle crashes into the side of another, usually at a 90-degree angle, resulting in the namesake “T” shape.

 - Tire blowout: Motorists sharing the road with truck drivers are vulnerable to big-rig tire failure.
-Tire blowouts occur when a tire doesn’t deflate but blows out.
+Tire blowouts occur when a tire does not deflate but blows out.

 - Rear-end crashes: While not the most common type of accident between trucks and passenger vehicles, rear-end collisions can be deadly.
 These accidents often occur on highways or rural roads where trucks and passenger vehicles are going at faster speeds.

-No matter the reason for your truck accident, it’s important that you hire an experienced truck accident attorney in Albuquerque who can help you gain the compensation you need to pay for medical bills, property damage, lost wages, psychological trauma, and any other damages associated with the crash.
+No matter the reason for your truck accident, it is important that you hire an experienced truck accident attorney in Albuquerque who can help you gain the compensation you need to pay for medical bills, property damage, lost wages, psychological trauma, and any other damages associated with the crash.

 Our trusted and compassionate team has represented clients in the Los Ranchos and Albuquerque areas with a wide range of claims.
 We understand the specifics of New Mexico truck accident laws and will help you achieve the best results possible based on the circumstances of your injury.
-Determine your next legal steps by calling our team of commercial truck accident lawyers today at 505-317-9837 or by contacting us online to set up a free appointment.
+Determine your next legal steps by calling our team of commercial truck accident lawyers in Albuquerque today at 505-850-5854 or by contacting us online to set up a free appointment.
+We also speak Spanish.